Twin Peaks: Season 1

 Hotelier Ben Horne, the wealthiest man in Twin Peaks, plans to destroy the town's lumber mill along with its owner, Josie Packard, and murder his lover, Josie's sister-in-law and Pete's wife Catherine Martell, so he can purchase the land at a reduced price and complete a development project called Ghostwood.
 Horne's sultry, troubled daughter, Audrey, becomes infatuated with Agent Cooper and spies on her father for clues in an effort to win Agent Cooper's affection.

-Cooper has a dream in which he is approached by a one-armed otherworldly being who calls himself MIKE.
-MIKE says that Laura's murderer is a similar entity, Killer BOB, a feral, denim-clad man with long gray hair.
+Cooper has a dream in which he is approached by a one-armed otherworldly being who calls himself Mike.
+Mike says that Laura's murderer is a similar entity, Killer Bob, a feral, denim-clad man with long gray hair.
 Cooper finds himself decades older with Laura and a dwarf in a red business suit, who engages in coded dialogue with Cooper.
 The next morning, Cooper tells Truman that if they can decipher the dream, they can find out who murdered Laura.

 Cooper and the sheriff's department find the one-armed man from Cooper's dream, a traveling shoe salesman named Phillip Gerard.
 Gerard knows a Bob, the veterinarian who treats Renault's pet bird.
 Cooper interprets these events to mean that Renault is the murderer, and with Truman's help, tracks Renault to One-Eyed Jack's, a brothel owned by Horne across the border in Canada.
 He lures Renault back onto U.S. soil to arrest him, but Renault is shot while trying to escape and is hospitalized.

 Leland, learning that Renault has been arrested, sneaks into the hospital and smothers him to death.
 The same night, Horne orders Leo to burn down the lumber mill with Catherine trapped inside and has Leo gunned down by Hank Jennings to ensure Leo's silence.
 Cooper returns to his room following Renault's arrest and is shot by a masked gunman.

 Season 2

+Episodes 1–9, completing the Laura Palmer arc

 After solving the murder of Laura Palmer, Kyle MacLachlan's (pictured here in 1991) character of Dale Cooper stays in Twin Peaks to investigate further.